minhuanli/minhuanli.github.io/_posts/2020-12-31-SetupJekylllocally.md

    bundle init

    # Add necessary gem terms to the Gemfile
+   # Update Jul 12 2022: No need this step anymore
    bundle add webrick

    # If you have a `Gemfile` already, you can ignore the above two steps, just: